 6 Clever Gifts to Pay for College

-As the cost of college rises, many parents find themselves overwhelmed at the prospect of paying for their children’s education.
+As the cost of attending college rises, many parents find themselves overwhelmed when paying for their children’s education.
 By 2030, the cost of a four-year degree is expected to be $150,033 at a state—or public—school.
 It climbs to $340,576 at a private college, according to Northwestern Mutual.

-Considering these rising costs, it’s no surprise that 84 percent of parents say that they would welcome contributions towards college instead of traditional presents.
+Considering these rising costs, it’s no surprise that 84% of parents would welcome college contributions instead of traditional presents.

 We will focus especially on one of the best college savings tools out there, a 529 College Savings Plan.
-A 529 plan is a type of tax-advantaged investment account specifically designed for education savings—and it also allows gifts from friends and family.
-A 529 offers flexibility, tax benefits, and growth potential while managing risk.
+A 529 plan is a type of tax-advantaged investment account specifically designed for education savings—and it also allows gifts from friends and family, as well as flexibility, tax benefits, and growth potential while managing risk.

 Plus, there are many cutting edge ways to give into a 529 plan, making giving easier than ever.
-Regardless of whether your gift recipient has already started saving in a 529 plan or not, there are several ways to make a contribution.
+Regardless of whether your gift recipient has already started saving in a 529 plan or not, there are several ways to contribute.

-Of course, we will cover the “old fashioned” methods too, such as cash and savings bonds.
+Of course, we will cover the “old fashioned” methods, such as cash and savings bonds.
 However, there are drawbacks to using these, particularly less potential for growth.
-But we will lay out all the options, and leave the choosing to you!
+But we will lay out all the options, and leave the choice to you!

 Giving with CollegeBacker is as simple as entering the recipient's email address and paying with a debit card, credit card, or bank transfer.
 Or, you can visit the child’s unique link, such as CollegeBacker.com/Luke.
 Contributions are deposited directly into the 529 plan.

-Gift givers can also set up ongoing monthly contributions, a good option for grandparents who want to contribute regularly, or one-time gifts can be made for special occasions like baby showers, birthdays, and holidays.
+Gift givers can also set up ongoing monthly contributions.
+It is a good option for grandparents who want to contribute regularly, or one-time gifts can be made for special occasions like baby showers, birthdays, and holidays.

 There are no mandatory account fees aside from debit and credit card processing fees, though you can pay an optional “tip.”
-Plus, 10 percent goes towards helping low-income student save for college.
+Plus, 10 percent goes towards helping low-income students save for college.

-Ugift’s service is geared towards special events like birthdays and graduation as opposed to regular ongoing contributions, however, once you’ve been given a code, you can use it to make contributions at any time.
+Ugift’s service is geared towards special events like birthdays and graduation as opposed to regular ongoing contributions.
+However, once you’ve been given a code, you can use it to make contributions.

 Contributions can be made via electronic bank transfers or checks, but no credit or debit cards.

-The recipient will need to register for an online profile and link an existing 529 plan account or open one, in order to redeem the card.
+The recipient will need to register for an online profile and link an existing 529 plan account or open one to redeem the card.
 Denominations range from $25 to $200, with a small fee of $2.95-$5.95.